Bhandari008/house_damage_prediction/README.md

 ## House Damage Prediction Using Machine Learning

 **Note:**
-Create folders inside notebook/data with foldername as SMOTE, Original, OverSampling, UnderSampling
+* Create folders inside notebook/data with foldername as SMOTE, Original, OverSampling, UnderSampling
+* Run `pip install -r requirments.txt` to install all the required libraries and packages

 MlFlow Results: